Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/exploring-visited-state-possibilities.md

 It comes down to color change.

 And that kind of sucks.
-As mentioned, this visited state has been on my list back from my initial blog, "The Todoist" where it would showcase as a checkbox before each blog item.
+As mentioned, this visited state has been on my list from my initial blog, "The Todoist" where it would showcase as a checkbox before each blog item.

 Generally something like this: